 This resource contains over 5000 biographical entries for Canadian artists.
 Most of the entries, for artists from ‘A’ to ‘Smith’, have been compiled by Colin S. MacDonald and published in his Dictionary of Canadian Artists (8 volumes.
 Ottawa: Canadian Paperbacks, 1967–2006).
 250 entries, for artists from ‘Smith’ to ‘Z’, have been researched and written by Anne Newlands and Judith Parker.
-The texts are attached to the entries in the Artists in Canada database.
-Artists in Canada is compiled and maintained by the National Gallery of Canada Library and Archives, and hosted by the Canadian Heritage Information Network (CHIN).
+To request biographies, please contact the Library and Archives.

 In 1961 Colin S. MacDonald began documenting the biographies of Canadian artists, beginning with the letter ‘A’.
 While planning the Dictionary of Canadian Artists, Mr. MacDonald consulted with the late John Russell Harper, former curator of Canadian art at the National Gallery of Canada.
 Originally conceived as a complement to Harper’s published work, the Dictionary remains the only substantial biographical work on thousands of Canadian painters, engravers, sculptors, carvers and potters.